jinMori127/Hand-Drone-Control/README.md

 Traditional methods of drone control, such as remote controllers and mobile applications, require substantial manual input and expertise, limiting their accessibility and usability for the usual individual.
-Not only that, but in some cases carrying a remote controller on-set can be troublesome, for example filming while standing in a pool of water, or when the remote controller is broken etc.
+Not only that, but in some cases carrying a remote controller on-set can be troublesome, like when were filming while standing in a pool of water, or when the remote controller is broken etc.

 To solve that, we will design **Hand Gesture Control &amp; Face tracking control-based modes to make drone controlling more user-friendly and intuitive.**

 Currently (almost) every individual has experienced using technology that takes touch as an input like a keyboard or a smartphone, which means that basing such a complicated task of drone controlling on hand gestures will be significantly easier to do in our age